EDLaaS: Fully Homomorphic Encryption Over Neural Network Graphs for Vision and Private Strawberry Yield Forecasting: Literature and Related Works

 Our implementation uses MS-Seal, an incredibly popular FHE library.
 Many of our techniques proposed here stretch to almost all other implementations since they follow the same basic rules, albeit with slightly different implications on things like parameters.
-We will in future translate our work to other implementations to advantage our work of things such as bootstrapping.
+We are also in the process of translating our work to other implementations (Darklantern \autocite{darklantern} using Lattigo \autocite{mouchet2020multiparty}) to advantage our work of things such as bootstrapping.
 Bootstrapping can afford us longer-effective viable-computational-depth.
 Thus our work here focuses on using FHE without bootstrapping, or more precisely levelled-fully-homomorphic-encryption (LFHE), meaning we calculate specific sized although generalized (implementation) neural network circuits.
 Despite CKKS being the best candidate for forms of encrypted deep learning, it has certain shortcomings.

 CKKS cyphertexts are the most atomic form of the data.
 This is a consequence from the optimization used in many FHE schemes where a sequence of values (the "message" or plaintext data) are encoded into a single polynomial, and then this polynomial is what is then encrypted (Figure: \ref{fig:fhe}).
-This means there is less overhead since we are encrypting multiple values together, but it means we cannot operate on this value alone, we must always be homomorphic i.e maintain the same structure and operate on all values.
+This means there is less overhead since we are encrypting multiple values together, but it means we cannot operate on this value alone, we must always be homomorphic, i.e maintain the same structure and operate on all values.
 Thus if we encrypt a polynomial of length 10, that shall be the smallest form of the data until it is either bootstrapped or re-encrypted.
 We are hence only able to operate on the 10 elements as a single whole, E.G we cannot operate on the 3rd element in the array alone to produce a single number answer.

 CKKS cyphertexts computational depth (pre-bootstrapping) is directly related to the length of the polynomial slots.
 Which means we must choose our parameters carefully to ensure we do not have unnecessarily large cyphertexts, and thus slow operations.